Suppliers

 4. Responsible sourcing of conflict minerals

-4.2 Suppliers of 3TG (tin, tantalum, tungsten and gold) and suppliers who use these raw materials in their products must identify, disclose and evaluate all smelters and refineries within the supply chains and assess whether they have carried out a due diligence process in accordance with the OECD Due Diligence Principles for the Promotion of Responsible Supply Chains for Minerals from Conflict-Affected and High-Risk Areas.
-For this purpose, the affected suppliers must implement at least established procedures, such as the Responsible Minerals Assurance Process (RMAP).
-The affected suppliers shall ensure that, at the time of the start of production, these materials are procured exclusively from refineries and smelters that meet the requirements (status: conformant) of the RMAP of the Responsible Minerals Initiative (RMI).
+Partner, who supply 3TG (tin, tantalum, tungsten and gold) and those who use these raw materials in their products must identify, disclose and evaluate all smelters and refineries within the supply chains and assess whether they have carried out a due diligence process in accordance with the OECD Due Diligence Principles for the Promotion of Responsible Supply Chains for Minerals from Conflict-Affected and High-Risk Areas.
+For this purpose, the affected Partners must implement at least established procedures, such as the Responsible Minerals Assurance Process (RMAP).
+The affected Partners shall ensure that, at the time of the start of production, these materials are procured exclusively from refineries and smelters that meet the requirements (status: conformant) of the RMAP of the Responsible Minerals Initiative (RMI).
 The affected suppliers must submit corresponding proof (e.g. a Conflict Minerals Reporting Template – CMRT) to DTAG on request.
 If a smelter or refinery used does not comply with this standard, DTAG may require the Partner to remove refineries and smelters that are not RMAP-compliant from the DTAG supply chain in the long term.

 III.
 Environment